Ura Vajgurore

-Ura Vajgurore, formerly known as Ura e Hasan Beut, is a town and a former municipality in Berat County, central Albania.
+Dimal formerly known as Ura Vajgurore, or as Ura e Hasan Beut, is a town in Berat County, central Albania.
 At the 2015 local government reform it was merged with the former municipalities (now municipal units) Cukalat, Kutalli and Poshnjë to form a new municipality, that was officially renamed to Dimal in April 2021.
 The seat of the municipality Dimal is the town Ura Vajgurore, that was not renamed in 2021.
 The population at the 2011 census was 7,232.

 History

 Ruins in the style of the old Gorica bridge in Berat attest to the existence of early inhabitants and what would later become the town today.
 The contemporary city has its origins in recent displacements of residents from nearby villages over the last 100 years.
 The building of bridges has been the mark of continuity in the town's history.
 Known by various names, such as Bridge of Hasan Bey, the contemporary name comes from a cement and iron bridge believed to have been built by the Italians as infrastructure for oil pipelines that connected Kuçovë with Vlorë.
 Local residents call it the "Old Bridge."
-Today it is a small town, known as a crossroad between Berat and Kuçovë.
+Today it is a small town, often considered as a crossroad between Berat and Kuçovë.

-Ura Vajgurore was the scene of violent riots in 1997 between supporters of the political parties PS and PD, in the context of the Albanian Civil War that was ignited by failing pyramid schemes.
+Dimal was the scene of violent riots in 1997 between supporters of the political parties PS and PD, in the context of the Albanian unrest of 1997 that was ignited by failing pyramid schemes.
 Four police officers were killed and six others were injured.